 I was interviewed this week for an article today on ChristianMingle.com.
 I previously published a blog article on the precarious line between false advertising and faith-based pitches at the company.
 My favorite fact from Paul Farhi’s article below is that ChristianMingle is an outgrowth of a Jewish dating site that has now branched out into other faiths and made a killing by bringing the goyim together.

-Spark made a fortune with Jdating for Jews and now has 28 dating sites including Adventist Singles Connection, BlackSingles, DeafSingles Connection and CatholicMingle “as well as sites for Mormons, older people, plus-size women (and the men who like them), single parents and military personnel.”
+The CEO of Spark Network is Greg Liberman who like the founders is Jewish.
+The company made a fortune with Jdating for Jews and now has 28 dating sites including Adventist Singles Connection, BlackSingles, DeafSingles Connection and CatholicMingle “as well as sites for Mormons, older people, plus-size women (and the men who like them), single parents and military personnel.”

 We previously discussed the controversial pitch that Christian’s could use it to “Find God’s Match for You.”
 That makes it sound a lot like promising a divine dating experience — something promised in bars with less of a direct implication to God.
 It is a bit like Yenta if she had a computer and no scruples.
 (There does not yet appear to be an AtheistMingle.com to “Find That Faithless Match for You.”)